Many imagine Stoics to be strong-jawed men who are incapable of falling in love.

-In the first chapter of his book Meditations, Marcus Aurelius (121 – 180 CE) describes the Stoic ideal to be free of passion and still be full of love.
-He wrote, “Not to display anger or other emotions.
-To be free of passion and yet full of love.”
-(1.9)
+In the first chapter of his book Meditations, Marcus Aurelius (121 – 180 CE) describes the Stoic ideal to be free of passion and still being full of love.

 Many of Seneca’s essays deal with blind grief over the loss of a loved one.
 Seneca (4 BCE – 65 CE) returns to love to move through grief and avoid being overwhelmed by the strong emotions of bereavement after the death of a loved one.